QuTech-Delft/imsep/docs/clean-code/index.md

 ## Further reading

 [Next up](./basic-testing.md) is an introduction to code testing.
-On this page, unit testing is covered, with an introduction to system tests.
+On this page, the basics of unit testing are covered, with an introduction to system tests.
-The subsequent [page](./advanced-testing.md) delves further into testing with more advanced topics, like mocking and code coverage.
+The subsequent [page](./advanced-testing.md) delves further into unit testing with more advanced topics, like code coverage.